Visualizing Tabular Data

 Handouts for this lesson need to be saved on your computer.
 Download and unzip this material into the directory (a.k.a. folder) where you plan to work.

-- Trust us: this is better than base R’s
+- Trust that ggplot2 is way better than base R’s

 - Glimpse the vast collection of ggplot2 options

-- Create “aesthetic mappings” between variables and geometries
+- Create “aesthetic mappings” from variables to scales & geometries

 - Build boxplots, scatterplots, smoothed lines and histograms

 - Style plots with colors & annotate them with labels